Work

 Site

-The site, located on the east side of Russell Avenue, slopes from the road down towards the rear property line.
+The site, located on the east side of Russell Avenue, slopes from the road down toward the rear property line.
 A private shared laneway is located on the north edge of the property.
-The site is situated beside several three and four-storey brick multi-unit residential buildings to the north, west, and east.
+The site is beside several three and four-storey brick multi-unit residential buildings to the north, west, and east.
 The proposed project does not make any significant changes to the front façade of the property, as viewed from the streetscape, other than cosmetic and maintenance upgrades.

 Approach